How to Choose a Stockbroker

 Your account executive should be able to answer your questions and, in many cases, you will be provided a prospectus that should contain all material facts about a proposed investment.
 If you are given a prospectus, take the time to read it, or at the very least, read the risk factors and history.

 There is always risk!

 Whenever you purchase securities, there will always be a risk of loss.
 Although in some cases the risk will be extremely small (as is the risk of the U.S. Government being unable to meet its debt obligations), in some cases it will be very great (as is the case of certain options transactions where the chance of unlimited loss is almost 50-50, depending on the type of transaction).
 There is always a risk, when investing in a private company, that the company might go bankrupt.
 Bankruptcy happens to all sorts of companies, even old, reputable companies that seem like they would provide a rock-solid investment.
 For this reason, it is usually a bad idea to invest all of your money in any one security.
-If safety of investment is one of your goals, you and your account executive should exexplore diversification of your account to increase safety.
+If safety of investment is one of your goals, you and your account executive should explore diversification of your account.